-Question: I am an Aboriginal student interested in the Nursing program.
+Question: I am an Indigenous student interested in the Nursing program.

-Answer: There are a limited number of priority seats reserved for Aboriginal students in the requirements must be met in order to qualify for a seat.
-Interested students should contact either Dave Seaweed or Tanya Joostema for further details.
+Answer: There are a limited number of priority seats reserved for Indigenous students in the Bachelor of Science in Nursing program.
+Please note that all admission requirements must be met in order to qualify for a seat.
+Interested students should contact Indigenous Student Services for further details.